Ragdata/Ragdata/README.md

 ### ✨ [Background]()

 I am an internationally unrecognized, Australian, veteran full-stack engineer with more than 25 years on the keys.
 When I first started working online in 1997 we were still trying to figure out what to do with it.

-[Check out  my BragDoc for a few highlights](https://www.bragdocs.com/@ragdata)
+[//]: # ([Check out  my BragDoc for a few highlights]&#40;https://www.bragdocs.com/@ragdata&#41;)

 _**As you can see, I've been largely ignored all over the world for many years.**_